EECS150/asic_labs_fa21/lab3/spec.md

 the source codes for our design that you will explore in the next section.
 The second set of files are some YAML files (`inst-env.yml`, `asap7.yml`, `design.yml`, `sim-rtl.yml`, `sim-gl-syn.yml`) that configure the Hammer flow.
-Of these YAML files, you should only need to modify `design.yml`, `sim-rtl.yml` and `sim-gl-syn.yml` in order to configurate to the synthesis and simulation for your design.
+Of these YAML files, you should only need to modify `design.yml`, `sim-rtl.yml` and `sim-gl-syn.yml` in order to configure the synthesis and simulation for your design.